-HOLIDAY CLOSING: Please note that Dedham Savings will be closed for Columbus Day on Monday, 10/14.
+HOLIDAY CLOSING: Please note that Dedham Savings will be closing early on Tuesday, 12/31 at 3:00pm and will be closed for New Years Day on Wednesday, 1/1.
 Remember that you can bank with us anytime via ATM, Online or Mobile Banking.

 Close alert